Neil-Barot/Markdown/Programming Paradigms/Chapter-1.md

 7. **Financial Technology (FinTech):** Developing software solutions for financial services, such as banking, trading platforms, payment processing, and financial analytics.

 ### **In the textbook *know these!!!***:
 1. **Scientific Applications:** Utilizing programming to solve scientific problems, such as mathematical modeling, simulations, and data analysis in fields like physics, biology, and chemistry.
+A language used: <mark>Fortran</mark>

 2. **Business Applications:** Developing software to support business processes and operations, including enterprise resource planning (ERP), customer relationship management (CRM), and inventory management systems.
+A language used: <mark>Cobol</mark>

 3. **Artificial Intelligence:** Creating intelligent systems and algorithms that can mimic human intelligence, including machine learning, natural language processing, computer vision, and robotics.
+A language used: <mark>Lisp</mark>

 4. **Systems Programming:** Writing low-level software to manage hardware resources and interact with the operating system, often used in areas like operating systems development, device drivers, and embedded systems.
+A language used: <mark>C</mark>

 5. **Web Software:** Building applications and services for the web, including websites, web applications, e-commerce platforms, and content management systems (CMS).
+Uses a colection of languages for various purposes.
+Ex: markup: <mark>HTML</mark>, scripting: <mark>PHP</mark>, and general purpose: <mark>Java</mark>

 ## 1.3 Language Evaluation Criteria